codingMustache/codingMustache/README.md

 ## Joke of the Day

-It takes guts to be an organ donor.
+Why do choirs keep buckets handy?
+So they can carry their tune

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+Which of these programming languages is a low-level language?
- 1. 94
+ 1. Python
- 2. 64
+ 2. C#
- 3. 104
+ 3. Assembly
- 4. 76
+ 4. Pascal

 <details>
   <summary>Answer</summary>
-  104
+  Assembly
 </details>